We are Exploring the Intersections of Climate and Migrant Justice: Join Us

 Climate justice and migrant justice are deeply interconnected, and the immigrant justice movement can be a powerful ally in the fight to win major action to slow climate change and address its impacts.
 We also seek to support incorporating immigrant inclusion and migration as pillars of the climate movement.

-We are honored to partner with the newly created Climate Justice Collaborative at the National Partnership for New Americans, the International Refugee Assistance Project, and Resilience Force, three organizations that are taking innovative approaches to the intersections of climate and migration, and who are leading solutions.
+We are honored to partner with the Climate Justice Collaborative at the National Partnership for New Americans, the International Refugee Assistance Project, the Migration Project at the Global Strategic Communications Council, National Day Laborer Organizing Network (NDLON), People and Planet, and Resilience Force, which are all taking innovative approaches to the intersections of climate and migration, and who are leading solutions.

 Below and on the following pages we offer to you what we’ve been learning, and we are eager to learn from you as well.
 We invite you to join us on our learning journey: read the resources we’ve published; and to listen, watch, and read from the collection of resources that we’ve curated.